- Next chess events. Words in green are hyperlinks to pdf entry form, congress website, or contact's e-mail.

 County individual champion.
 The current champion is Dr Brian Turner (Malvern).
 A lst of previous champions is here.

 The Woodcock Prize.
 This is awarded at the annual meeting to the winner of the most enterprising game.

-About Worcestershire Chess Association.
-The General Secretary is Maurice Bissell (Kidderminster) and President is Peter Kitson (Worcester).
-Use the "About" button on the left hand side menu for more.
+About Worcestershire Chess Association and contacts.
+Ray Collett is General Secretary and Paul Sharratt is the lead for safeguarding.
+Use the "About" button on the left hand side menu for contacts.

 Links.
-For links to details of upcoming chess congresses, websites of local, regional and national chess organisations.
+For websites of local, regional and national chess organisations.

 Contacts and more information about Worcestershire Chess Association.
 Use the "About" menu button on the left for more information.